Is it smart for the US to export LNG

 New US-based LNG projects have 3 options now:

-• they can do nothing and hope that things would sort themselves out;
+- they can do nothing and hope that things will sort themselves out;

 And there is a rather sizeable consolation prize on the horizon.
 The US internal market and the near abroad.

-The US would use LNG that it aims to export right now.
-It would supply it to its own home markets and replace diesel.
+The US would use LNG which it aims to export right now.
+It would supply it to its home markets and replace diesel.
 And the crude for diesel production is still partly imported.

 According to the EIA, in May 2019, the US imported about 9,8 MMbbl/day of oil and exported around 8,2 MMbbl/day.
 This makes the US a net oil importer to the tune of 1,6 MMbbl/day of oil.
 This also corresponds roughly to the total oil consumption of the United Kingdom.